arnaudmgh/spelling-bee-solve/README.md

 # wordgame
 Prints all the words in english that conform to the NYT game Sophie has on her phone.
-It uses words_alpha.txt, which has ~370000 english words.
+You pipe a list or words to lookup.
+I use [words_alpha.txt](https://github.com/dwyl/english-words/blob/master/words_alpha.txt), which has ~370000 english words.

 Usage:
 ```